Post at Apr 23, 2021

-A lady of 34yrs married for 5yrs sought an appointment as she had nightmares and intimacy issues too.
+A lady of 34 yrs married for 5 yrs sought an appointment as she had nightmares and intimacy issues.
 She came through the door appearing very shy with a faint smile.
 As she settled down on the sofa I told her she can be completely open without fear of judgment.
 And after a couple of minutes, she said with a nervous wavering voice “I was raped by my Uncle as a Child.
 And it continued for several months until he was transferred to another city.”
-I probed her to continue holding her hand gently as her tears welled up.
+I probed her to continue, holding her hand gently as her tears welled up.
 She looked at me with a questioning mind as if asking “Am I responsible?”
 I asked her if her Mom knew and she nodded with confusion which appeared as Yes and No at the same time.
 And then she added I was scared to tell her everything as she told me to shut up without completing my sentence.
-Thus her Uncle continued to visit her molested her when she was 10yrs old.
+Thus her Uncle continued to visit her molested her when she was 10 yrs old.
 She knew something was not right but she also knew it was shameful to talk to anyone.
 Many like her have had the similar abuse at a much earlier age by their most trusted relatives and cousins!

 Men too have been abused and molested by men and women both in certain cases.
-Leaving them confused and sometimes as a playful activity.
-Some grew up lost with their sexual orientation and healthy sexual desires.
-Manipulated with sweets and toys he was made to do favours in exchange as a secret play.
-Shameful and yet enjoying the genital touches left him guilty.
+Sometimes as a playful activity which left them confused.
+Some grew up lost about their sexual orientation and healthy sexual desires.
+Manipulated with sweets and toys he was made to do favors in exchange as a secret play.
+Shameful and yet enjoying the genital touches left him feeling guilty.
 As the years passed into puberty he realized his sexual urges were not making him feel comfortable.
 He tried to suppress it.
 And post marriage it made him shut down as it brought up the memories of guilt and shame.
-It could be the same story of another male child who grew up to be a Gay.
+The same happened with another male child who grew up to be Gay.
 His cousins made him fondle and suck as a game.
 This became his life choice without knowing the other side of his own sexual preferences.

 And without denial, many of you may relate to the same past.

-Many of us Shut down from Sexual Scars of Past.
-Some remain dormant deep even when we have forgotten those moments of shame and guilt.
-Few walk away in tears numbed to sexual pleasures forever.
+Many of us shut down due to Sexual Scars from the past.
+Some remain dormant deep inside even when we have forgotten those moments of shame and guilt.
+Few walk away in tears… and become numb to sexual pleasures forever.
 Certain past experiences hold a substantial reason behind our current thoughts and perspective.
-One of such instances is a traumatising sexual experience or an abusive relationship.
+One of such instances is a traumatizing sexual experience or an abusive relationship.
 Surely some of you might have got re-traumatized with your own experiences after reading the initial few lines.

 It’s actually ok.
 Sexual wounds run very deep in one’s mind and future beliefs.
 And why not?
 Sex, physical relationship, letting someone touch your private parts, all this is indeed significant.
 Herein, any unpleasant sexual experience would certainly be nerve-wracking for anyone.